Keyboard shortcuts

 }

-…and there is just one last piece to take care of, which is to provide a way to access the inner data.
+…and there is just one last piece to take care of, which is to provide a way to access the inner data after the download is complete.
 Which will require a bit more work than you may expect.

 To set the stage, let’s point out that we are trying to set up some communication between two Rust libraries with the following API design.

-• To achieve memory safety in the presence of a risk of data races between the CPU and the GPU, vulkano enforces an RAII design where accesses to a Subbuffer must go through the Subbuffer::read() method.
+• To avoid data races between the CPU and the GPU, vulkano enforces an RAII design where accesses to a Subbuffer must go through the Subbuffer::read() method.
 This method returns a BufferReadGuard that borrows from the underlying Subbuffer and lets vulkano know at destruction time that it is not being accessed by the CPU anymore.
-Under the hood, locking and checks are then used to achieve safety.
+Under the hood, locks and checks are then used to achieve thread safety.

-• Starting from this BufferReadGuard, which borrows memory from the underlying Subbuffer storage like a standard Rust slice of type &[Float] could borrow from a Vec<Float>, we want to add 2D layout information to it in order to turn it into an ndarray::ArrayView2<Float>, which is what the HDF5 binding that we are using ultimately expects.
+• We start from this BufferReadGuard, which borrows memory from the underlying Subbuffer storage like a standard Rust slice of type &[Float] could borrow from a Vec<Float>.
+And we want to add 2D layout information in order to turn it into an ndarray::ArrayView2<Float>, which is what the HDF5 binding that we are using ultimately expects.

 We can get all of those good things, as it turns out, but the simplest way for us to get there2 will be a somewhat weird callback-based interface: